jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) if the anticipated deduction exceeds the amount of the expenditure in the income year, the excess is carried forward as an anticipated deduction to the next income year in which the person incurs expenditure on an aircraft engine overhaul; and
   (c) paragraphs (a) and (b) apply as required to income years until the amount of the anticipated deduction at the beginning of the 2017–18 income year is offset completely.

+### DZ 24 Amounts denied before 1 April 2025: treatment upon disposal of certain residential property
+Disposal subject to section CB 6A: denied amount included as cost (1) An amount that has been denied as a deduction for property under section DH 8 (Deduction not allowed) before 1 April 2025 and that would have otherwise been allowed as a deduction is treated under section DB 23 (Cost of revenue account property) as a cost for the person of the relevant property in the income year of the disposal of the property if the amount derived from the disposal is income under section CB 6A (Disposal within 2 years: bright-line test for residential land).
+Disposal not subject to section CB 6A: denied amount allocated under subpart EL (2) An amount that has been denied as a deduction for property under section DH 8 before 1 April 2025 and that would have otherwise been allowed as a deduction is allowed as a deduction in the income year of the disposal of the relevant property, and is subject to allocation under subpart EL (Allocation of deductions for excess residential land expenditure), if the property is or was residential rental property for the purposes of subpart EL and the amount derived from the disposal of the property—
+  (a) is income under a section other than section CB 6A; and (b) is not income under section CB 6A.

 ## Part E — Timing and quantifying rules

 ### Subpart EA — Matching rules: revenue account property, prepayments, and deferred payments